mapbox/mapbox-navigation-ios/README.md

 1. Run `carthage update --platform ios` to build just the iOS dependencies.
 1. Open `MapboxNavigation.xcodeproj`.
 1. Sign up or log in to your Mapbox account and grab a [Mapbox Access Token](https://www.mapbox.com/studio/account/tokens/).
 1. Open the Info.plist for either `Example-Swift` or `Example-Objective-C` and paste your [Mapbox Access Token](https://www.mapbox.com/studio/account/tokens/) into `MGLMapboxAccessToken`.
-(If you plan to use this project as the basis for a public project on GitHub, place the access token in a plain text file named `.mapbox` or `mapbox` in your home directory instead of adding it to Info.plist.)
+(Alternatively, if you plan to use this project as the basis for a public project on GitHub, place the access token in a plain text file named `.mapbox` or `mapbox` in your home directory instead of adding it to Info.plist.)
 1. Build and run the `Example-Swift` or `Example-Objective-C` target.

 ## Usage